AdiptaBiswas/Name_Mapping/README.md

-### Name_Mapping
+### Name mapping and unification
-Mapping similar names to unify them using ML and other techniques.
+Mapping similar types of names into unified ruled names using advanced ML techniques.